DanielDigby/comp30022-OSI-Layer-8/README.md

 The pipeline is set to run before pushes to main and develop, as well as before merges to main and develop so you'll be able to easily tell if a merge will break something and github will automatically abort the merge

+All we've got to do is write tests as/before we write code and it will keep our ship sailing

 # Deployment

-The way deployment works is by pushing the repo to heroku whenever we make a merge or a push to main, what heroku then does is:
+The way deployment works is by pushing the repo to heroku whenever we make a merge or a push to main and after the test pipeline has passed, what heroku then does is:
 ```
 yarn workspaces foreach run build
 yarn workspace server run start